So Why Are You Planning a Wedding?

 What impact do you want the wedding to have on them?

-When you think back about your wedding day years from now, what would have had to happen for you both to feel really great about your wedding day?
+What would have had to happen for you both to feel really great about your wedding day?

 These questions aren’t something you should be able to answer off the top of your head: spend some time really thinking about and discussing each answer.
 Putting time and effort into this very beginning stage of planning is going to give you direction, ease, and reassurance throughout every other stage of your wedding planning process.